Summer BBQ Tempeh Bowls

 When ready to serve, grease a large skillet and warm over medium heat.
 Add tempeh with any remaining barbecue sauce and cook for about ten minutes, until heated through.

-Toss the quinoa with olive oil and paprika then distribute into separate bowls.
+Toss the quinoa with paprika then distribute into separate bowls.
 Serve with grilled zucchini, corn, slaw and cooked tempeh.
 Top with extra barbecue and diced green onion (optional) sauce and enjoy!

 Prep time does not include marinating tempeh.